Snackman8/TinyCoreLinuxScripts/README.md

 # run the wifi script, change SSID to the SSID of the wifi network you want to connect to, change PASSWORD to the password of that network
 ./tc_install_wifi.sh SSID PASSWORD

+# run the samba script, change SAMBA_PASSWORD to the samba password you want to assign for user tc
+./tc_install_samba.sh SAMBA_PASSWORD

+# run the change hostname script, change HOSTNAME to be the new hostname for the machine
+./tc_change_hostname.sh HOSTNAME